List of ambassadors of Sri Lanka to France

 The Sri Lankan Ambassador to France is the Sri Lankan envoy to France.
-The Sri Lankan Ambassador to France is concurrently accredited as Ambassador to Portugal and Spain.
-The current ambassador is HE Tilak Ranaviraja.
+The Sri Lankan Ambassador to France is concurrently accredited as Ambassador to Portugal, Andorra, Monaco and Spain.
+The Ambassador to France is also the Permanent delegate of Sri Lankan to UNESCO.
+Ambassador Sugeeshwara Gunaratna of the Sri Lanka Foreign Service, holds the post since 1st July 2026.